utensils/docker-postgres/README.md

 This will create a new container with the username and schema of `foo` and a passowrd of `bar`

 Here is an example of the run.
 Take note of the user/pass and schema when you start the container as it will not be shown again.
-Of course you can chnage these settings and add additional users and schemas at any point.
+Of course you can change these settings and add additional users and schemas at any point.

     james@ubuntu:~$ docker run -P --name postgres jamesbrink/postgresql